Healthcare AI Governance

 Predictive Analytics

-Patient risk stratification, readmission prediction, resource planning.
-Needs bias monitoring and clinical oversight.
+Patient risk stratification, readmission prediction, and resource planning.
+Needs bias monitoring for hauora Māori equity, clinical oversight, and validation of predictive accuracy for New Zealand populations.

-How we help
+How we help healthcare organisations

 Regulatory Compliance Assessment